 Warburg Pincus LLC, Hamilton Lane Advisors LLC, Actis LLP, TPG Capital, 3i Group Plc and Carlyle Group LP are among firms that have opened offices in Brazil since 2008.

-Blackstone Group LP (BX) acquired a 40 percent stake in Patria Investimentos, a Brazilian private-equity and asset-management company, in 2010, while JPMorgan Chase & Co.’s Highbridge Capital Management unit bought Gavea Investimentos Ltda’s private-equity business in October of that year.
+Blackstone Group LP (BX:US) acquired a 40 percent stake in Patria Investimentos, a Brazilian private-equity and asset-management company, in 2010, while JPMorgan Chase & Co.’s Highbridge Capital Management unit bought Gavea Investimentos Ltda’s private-equity business in October of that year.
 Kohlberg Kravis Roberts & Co., the New York-based buyout firm, named former Brazilian Central Bank Governor Henrique Meirelles as a senior adviser in June.

 “You still have sectors in the BRIC countries where in order to reach equilibrium you need to grow at a much faster pace than the general economy,” Goldman Sachs’s Leme said, referring to Brazil, Russia, India and China.
 He cited infrastructure as one example.